AP US Government Unit 1 Practice Test: Foundations of Democracy

 Question 15 Explanation:

 The correct answer is (B).
-The commerce clause, supremacy clause, and reserved powers grant powers to Congress.
+The commerce clause, the supremacy clause, and reserved powers grant powers to Congress.
 They helped move the United States from a Confederation of states to a unified country under a federal system of government.
 The necessary and proper clause (also known as the elastic clause) also strengthened the powers of Congress, so answer (A) may be eliminated.
 The equal protection clause of the Fourteenth Amendment (C) has been interpreted by the Supreme Court so that almost every part of the Bill of Rights now applies to the states, which effectively weakens state authority restrict civil rights and liberties.
 Thus, answer (C) may be eliminated.
 United States v.
 Lopez ruled federal gun-free school zones unconstitutional and, thus, returned some power to the states.
 Answer (D), therefore, may be eliminated.
 The Tenth Amendment says, “The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.”
 It, therefore, enhances state power.

 Question 16